Van Gogh in St-Remy de Provence

 VAN GOGH's famous ALPILLES mountains

-Litterally meaning "little Alps", the Alpilles chain does not exceed 500m (1650ft) in height and is only 25km in length.
-Though, what it lacks in height is easily compensated by the beauty of its surroundings.
+Litterally meaning "little Alps", the Alpilles chain does not exceed 500m (1650ft) in height and is only 25km long.
+However, what it lacks in height is easily compensated by the beauty of its surroundings.

 Van Gogh, attracted by the countryside and the light, spent more than a year in the town of Saint Rémy de Provence, at the foot of the Alpilles.
 He saw in it what attracts many of today’s visitors: the jagged lines of the limestone ridge, the lone cypress tree bent by the Mistral winds in an open field, the olive groves highlighted by the intense Provençal sun.